Template

 false;

-option acts by deleting any existing build path directory before
+The wipe option acts by deleting any existing build path directory before

 rendering your new template instance.
 This ensures a fresh start and avoids any